vasiletarcuta/Foto-Editor/README.md

 # Foto-Editor

-To access the sitem you can simply go to https://vasiletarcuta.github.io/Foto-Editor/
+To access the app you can simply go to https://vasiletarcuta.github.io/Foto-Editor/